KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 ## Lack of maturity
 As I mentioned before, Rust is opinionated, but whether the opinions are right or wrong is only something that time will tell.
-It is possible that the unified community might be split because of a difference in opinions at some point.
+It is unlikely, but possible that the unified community might be split because of a difference in opinions at some point.
 It is also unknown whether Rusts runs into its own kind of dependency hell, or if core design decisions might get in the way in projects built over a long period of time.